CodingIdeas.ai

 One task per prompt — never batch steps.
 Verify it works before moving on.
 After each step, run the Critique Loop.
 This is the quality gate that stops technical debt compounding.

-EXECUTE PROMPT (paste for each step): "Referencing our MVP Plan, implement [Step Name] now.
-Rules: - One task only.
-Stop when done.
-Do not move to the next step. - Keep all files modular.
-Max 200 lines per file — split if larger. - Inline comments for non-obvious logic only. - Output: file paths and code changes only.
-No explanations unless I ask."
-CRITIQUE LOOP (run after every step — before moving on): "Review what you just built as a senior engineer doing a PR review.
-Check for: - Security: auth gaps, input validation, injection risks, exposed secrets - Performance: N+1 queries, missing indexes, unbounded loops - Edge cases: empty states, concurrent requests, network failures - Debt: anything painful to refactor in 3 months Fix all critical issues.
-List what you changed."
+EXECUTE PROMPT (paste for each step): "Referencing our MVP Plan, implement [Step Name] now. <constraints> - API contract first: define all routes + shapes before any handler.
+WHY: frontend and backend align from day one; no interface mismatches. - One task only.
+Stop when complete.
+Do not move to the next step.
+WHY: batching hides partial failures and makes rollback impossible. - Max 200 lines per file.
+Split into modules if larger.
+WHY: every file must fit in one context window to reason about whole. - Inline comments for non-obvious logic only.
+WHY: comment noise fills context and causes drift across sessions. - Output: file paths and code changes only.
+No prose unless I ask.
+WHY: explanations consume context better used for the next task. - Commit to git before starting this task and after completing it.
+WHY: AI changes are the hardest to untangle — a clean commit is the only reliable rollback. - If output is close but wrong — reply with a targeted diff, not a full rewrite.
+WHY: full rewrites discard working code.
+Targeted corrections preserve it. - If you produce the same broken output twice — stop and tell me.
+WHY: a looping AI digs deeper into the wrong direction.
+I will revert and re-scope. - Final step: start the app and walk the full user journey end-to-end.
+Confirm it works with zero manual setup before marking complete. </constraints>" CRITIQUE LOOP (run after every step — before moving on): "Review what you just built as a senior engineer doing a PR review.
+Check for: - Security: auth gaps, input validation, injection risks, exposed secrets - Performance: N+1 queries, missing indexes, unbounded loops - Edge cases: empty states, concurrent requests, network failures - Debt: anything painful to refactor in 3 months - Tests: is the happy path covered?
+Add a test if the critical path has no coverage. - Docs: does AGENTS.md / CLAUDE.md still accurately reflect what was just built?
+Fix all critical issues.
+List only what you changed."

 Every idea on this site includes an Architect Prompt